Carya tomentosa: Associated forest cover

+Uses

 True hickories provide a large portion of the high-grade hickory used by industry.
 Mockernut is used for lumber, pulpwood, charcoal, and other fuelwood products.
 Hickory species are preferred species for fuelwood consumption.
 Mockernut has the second-highest heating value among the species of hickories.
 It can be used for veneer, but the low supply of logs of veneer quality is a limiting factor.

 Mockernut hickory is used for tool handles requiring high shock resistance.
 It is used for ladder rungs, athletic goods, agricultural implements, dowels, gymnasium apparatus, poles, shafts, well pumps, and furniture.
 Lower-grade lumber is used for pallets, blocking, etc. Hickory sawdust, chips, and some solid wood are often used by packing companies to smoke meats; mockernut is the preferred wood for smoking hams.
 Though mockernut kernels are edible, they are rarely eaten by humans because of their size and because they are eaten by squirrels and other wildlife.